atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t
 of another man, you must bear the
 C
-I “' punishment of your folly, and agree
+I ' punishment of your folly, and agree
 P / ^
-** to allow her enough to' keep her from “starving, advertife’ 'that you • will pay » no debts she may contrast, and never “see her again."
+** to allow her enough to' keep her from starving, advertife’ 'that you • will pay » no debts she may contrast, and never see her again."
 L r, I
 '- T, •
 f i ' ‘ L - ^... '